takanopontaro/footloose/README.md

 |getSettings|For settings of each frames|
 |getKeyMaps|For key maps.
 Executed multiple times.|

-`getSettings` is separated contexts below.
+`getSettings` is separated by contexts below.

 ### Application